illinois-data-curation/is477-fa24-TEAM_REN/Reports/StatusReport.md

 ### Week 3: Data Integration and Initial Analysis

 Richa: In the process of setting up a Snakemake workflow to automate data cleaning, integration, and analysis.
 This will streamline reproducibility and ensure all steps can be executed seamlessly from raw data acquisition to final outputs.
+A primary challenge has been aligning data from different sources, particularly with variations in format and missing values.
+We have adjusted our integration approach to address these issues by standardizing column names for missing socioeconomic data where appropriate.

 ### Week 4: Final Analysis, Visualization, and Report Preparation